insitro/redun/docs/source/config.md

 The path to the configuration to use for the remainder of the execution.
 Either an absolute path or relative to the executor entrypoint.

+#### `task_signature`

+Optional.
+The signature of the federated task.
+Because the task options can be used to change the name of the task itself, task_name _and_ task_signature are separate options in the config.

 #### `description`

 Optional.
 A description of this entrypoint.